 Engraved details are details that are etched or inscribed into a surface.
 Typical details that are engraved include words, logos, patterns, etc.

 Depth is not dependent on width – as long as the width of the engraved detail is greater than the minimum, the depth can be as deep as needed

 The orientation of a part on the build table is a critical factor to success.
 The three things to consider when orienting a part are dimensional accuracy, where surface finish is important for the end use, and minimizing the number of supports to be added.

 - Dimensional accuracy needs to be considered given that the first layers of the build are often over-cured in order to ensure adhesion to the build table, which can affect the dimensions of those first few layers.

 - Surface finish is important because there is slight damage to the finish of the areas in which supports are to be removed, therefore the most important surfaces should be oriented away from the build table to avoid the need for supports.

 - Minimizing the number of supports minimizes the areas in which the surface finish will be damaged from support removal.

 Features like hollow cavities and pockets allow for suction forces during the print process.
 Adjusting the orientation of the part so that it is positioned in such a way that the opening to the cavity is perpendicular to the build table fixes this problem, as it does not allow for resin to be trapped between the part and the vat.
 However, doing so is not always feasible.
 To combat this, adding escape holes is recommended in order to relieve the suction forces, allowing material to escape and air to be let in.

-*All information will slightly vary depending on the different resin and resolution of your print.
+*All information will vary slightly, depending on the resin and resolution of your print.